AlexisHucteau/PhD_project/Presentations/Cell_symposia_Poster_and_flash_talk.md

 **In this study, we analysed RNAseq and affymetrix data from different cohorts of AML patient in an IDHm context** [1][Verhaak][TCGA].

+## Methods {#methods}

+In this study, we analysed RNAseq and affymetrix data from different cohorts of AML patient in an IDHm context [1][Verhaak][TCGA].

+Using knowledge-based network of protein-protein interaction and transcription factor to target gene network, we reconstructed a specific regulatory network of the resistance to IDHi.

 ## Conclusion {#conlusion}

 ## Figures {#figures}